warniel08/robot_tracker/README.md

 ## What is it?

-Robot-Trader was completed during my enrollment at DevBootcamp's web development program.
-The task was to explore best-practices for handling client relations and expectations.
-The application was created to help a mock client track purchases and catalog the manufacturing of products while allowing users to make purchases from a product inventory.
+Robot-Trader was a team project completed during my time at Dev Bootcamp.
+The task was to explore best-practices for handling client relations and expectations while operating under a strict timetable.
+The application was created to help a mock client track purchases and catalog the manufacturing of products while allowing users to make purchases from the product inventory.

 ## Home Catalog Screen